titus711/ChuckNorrisProject/README.md

 # ChuckNorrisProject
-A Kotlin android application implementing the MVVM architecture pattern using retrofit for rest services
+A Kotlin android application implementing the MVVM architecture using some of the android architecture components and retrofit for rest services